 Are you involved in the preparation of a tender for a road system in an emerging market?
 Whether you are preparing a feasibility study, environment impact report or a conceptual design, Develop2Build can help with donations, technological support and capacity issues.
-With this support economical growth is being improved in emerging markets.
+With this support, economical growth is being improved in emerging markets.

 Develop2Build (D2B) is a Government-to-Government programme.
 It offers governments in 37 developing countries and emerging markets direct assistance in setting up infrastructural projects.
 The projects aim to have a positive impact on people, the environment and society.
 Develop2Build is now closed, you can no longer apply for this subsidy.

 Good infrastructure is vital to the functioning of any economy and a point of particular concern in developing countries.
-Passable roads make it easier for farmers to get their food to local markets.
+Good roads make it easier for farmers to get their food to local markets.
 A working water supply system is crucial for safe drinking water, which leads to higher living standards.

 Develop2Build targets the development phase of precisely this type of public infrastructure, thereby improving the local business climate and stimulating private sector development.
 Develop2Build funds projects in the following sectors: